estuary/flow/site/docs/concepts/flowctl.md

 # flowctl

 The `flowctl` command-line interface is used to test, develop, and deploy Flow catalogs.
-It is the one and only Flow binary that you need to work with, so distribution and upgrades are all simple.
+It is the only Flow binary that you need to work with, so distribution and upgrades are all simple.

 `flowctl` includes a number of important sub-commands: